dmytro-anokhin/ShapeEdit/README.md

 ![ShapeEdit](https://user-images.githubusercontent.com/5136301/128252696-f7bf056f-ba98-4dd5-8d51-7ddd65d3223c.png)

 You need Xcode 13 to run it.
+Currently the app only works correctly on macOS.